OmniSharp/omnisharp-vim/README.md

 Then open vim to a .cs file and install the stdio server with `:OmniSharpInstall`.
 Restart vim and feel the difference!

+**Note:** neovim on Windows has been unable to communicate with the stdio server until a (very) recent neovim patch.
+If you are using nvim-qt _or_ terminal neovim on Windows, you will require a neovim [nightly build](https://github.com/neovim/neovim/releases/nightly) `NVIM v0.5.0-556` (2020-06-11) or newer, or will need to wait for neovim 0.5 to be released.

 ## Features

 * Contextual code completion